 Don’t forget to highlight the advantages too.
 Reinforce the value and show how your product/service can help them achieve what they are looking for.

 People love hearing about themselves – Being tagged in pictures on social media – your brain lights up when that notification pops up on your phone.

 As a business, you already have a lot of data about your customers – their likes, dislikes, birthdays, anniversaries and so much more.
 How can you use that information to teach people something about themselves?
 An engagement drip campaign email is not only a compelling email to open, but it also motivates people to re-engage to gain more insights about their behavior and progress through the customer journey.

 Every day, Twitter sends a customized email informing you of the notifications you have.

 It’s great to wake up to this email – everything in a glance.
 Twitter isn’t waiting for you to fire up their app: they’re providing you added value and delivering it straight to your inbox.
 Users whose interest is piqued by this email will click on the call to action to visit Twitter and find out more.

 Once a customer begins engaging with your business more frequently, it’s easy to collect their data and send them highly personalized emails.
 The best part?
 You don’t need to discount prices or offer a promo code.
-Simply curating personalized product recommendations is providing value enough to your loyal customers.
+Simply curating personalized product recommendations and messages is providing value enough to your loyal customers.

 Penguin Publishing uses a customer’s browsing and purchase history on their platform to offer up related books.